-CVD Diamonds: All That You need to know
+CVD Diamonds: All That You Need to Know

 To help you understand the manufacturing process, properties, cost, and a lot more about these diamonds, we have curated this handy guide.
-Before buying a CVD diamond ring or an engagement ring, it might be worth looking into CVD diamonds.
+Before buying a CVD diamond ring or an engagement ring, it might be worth looking into lab grown CVD diamonds.

 CVD is an acronym for chemical vapor deposition.
 Essentially, it refers to the process in which certain materials are deposited when a gas acts upon a substrate.
 The process involves some chemical reactions that lead to the deposition of the material.